iamsridhar/sriiyer/content/english/pages/about.md

 draft: false
 ---

-I’m all about leveraging tech to make a real difference.
-Over the years, I’ve had the chance to work on some iconic products like Windows, Bing, Twitter, and Facebook.
-Now, I’m at Instagram, leading the charge on all things content creation—Reels, videos, posts, you name it.
-I’ve been around the block in this industry, but when I’m not building the future of social media, I’m out exploring the Pacific Northwest with my family.
-It’s all about finding that perfect mix of innovation and adventure!
+A technologist at heart, and that's about all I know to do.
+Been lucky to have had the chance to work on some iconic products like Windows, Bing, Twitter, and Facebook.
+At Instagram, leading the charge on all things content creation—Reels, posts, carousels, etc. I live in the beautiful Pacific Northwest with my family, and try to get in a hike or two when it's not raining :-)

 ##### Work:
 {{< tabs >}}